confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 MAP_UNION(map1, map2)
 ```

 Returns a new map containing the union of all entries from both input maps.
-If a key is present in both input maps then the corresponding value from _map2_ is the one which appears in the output.
+If a key is present in both input maps, the corresponding value from _map2_ is returned.

 Returns NULL if all of the input maps are NULL.